Xu Rongmao: Career

-In the 2000s (decade), he expanded his business by acquiring listed companies including Shimao Holdings (listed on the Shanghai Stock Exchange) and Shimao International (previously listed on the Hong Kong Stock Exchange), while the latter was privatized by him in 2007.
+In the 2000s, he expanded his business by acquiring listed companies including Shimao Holdings (listed on the Shanghai Stock Exchange) and Shimao International (previously listed on the Hong Kong Stock Exchange), while the latter was privatized by him in 2007.
 Shimao Property was listed on the Hong Kong Stock Exchange in 2006.

 Personal life

 In 2008, Xu was reported to be interested in buying Newcastle United F.C. from then owner Mike Ashley.

 Net worth

 Xu's net worth is compiled on the Financial Review Rich List, the Forbes China Rich List, and the Hurun Report China Rich List.
+According to Forbes, in 2021 his net worth was estimated at $10.3 billion.
+As of May 2025, Xu's net worth was assessed at A$3.89 billion on the Financial Review 2025 Rich List.